CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

    - After it has installed, the VsCode icon can be accessed when you press the bottom left icon (like START in Windows!) and look in the "programming" section.
    - Right click the VsCode icon and Select "add to desktop" for easy access

-3) INSTALL JETSON INFERENCE Demo software and test
+3) INSTALL JETSON INFERENCE Demo software and test (N.B.
+Make sure you attach a Webcam before executing the DEMO programs)
  - Install Docker Container - Open a terminal and execute the following:
    - cd Desktop
    - mkdir zdemo